 David quickly discovered that the traditional course formats of the local universities and colleges just weren’t for him.
 Restrictive schedules, lengthy class sessions, and excessive commutes weren’t realistic.
 Fortunately, in a conversation with a co-worker one day, David found out about the online educational experience offered by Ashford University.
 Just like that, David called the toll-free number and a whole new phase of his life began.

-Equally gratifying for David is the chance to apply his newfound knowledge every day at his job.
+Equally gratifying for David was the chance to apply his newfound knowledge every day at his job.
 “Pursuing my degree is already opening doors for me, as I am now supporting managers when they are out sick or on vacation.”

 David, who spreads the word to everyone he knows, has so far assisted 15 co-workers with attending Ashford!
 David considers “paying it forward” in this way to be the least he can do.
 “I thank God every night for the voice on the other end of the phone that day.
-There are a lot of other people like me out there who need people like Leighann and places like Ashford University.”
+There are a lot of other people like me out there who need people like my Admissions Counselor and places like Ashford University.”

 David graduated in May 2013 with a Bachelor of Arts in Organizational Management.
 In the future, he hopes to become a full-time manager.
 Congratulations David!